kiana1317/particle_filter_project/README.md

 Movement is implemented through the ```update_particles_with_motion_model()``` function and somewhat with the ```update_estimated_robot_pose()```.

 * ```update_particles_with_motion_model()```: This function uses the robot's actual movements to reproduce those movements for each particle.
 To do so, we found the change in the robot's x, y, and yaw, and added that change to the particle's x, y, and yaw.
+To facilitate particle drift, we added a small normal perturbation to the location and a small uniform perturbation to the yaw of the particles, so that resampled particles could slowly drift apart and better model the posterior density for the robot pose.

-* ```update_estimated_robot_pose()```:  To find the robot's estimated pose, we calculated the average particle from the particle cloud and set that as the estimation.
-As such, the estimated pose served as a collective of the existing particles.
+* ```update_estimated_robot_pose()```:  To find the robot's estimated pose, we calculated the average of the poses of each of the particles from the particle cloud and set this as the estimated pose.
+As such, the estimated pose served as a collective of the existing particles, or its mean value.

 #### Computation of Importance Weights
  Computation of importance weights is implemented in ```update_particle_weights_with_measurement_model()``` and those weights are normalized in ```normalize_particles()```.

 * ```update_particle_weights_with_measurement_model()```: This function generates updated particles weights by comparing scan readings of the robot and the particle about objects surrounding the robot/particle.
-To do so, we utilized the likelihood fields for range finders at angles 0, 90, 180, and 270 degrees to determine if a given particle was in the location of the robot, how likely would it sense the same objects.
+To do so, we utilized the likelihood fields for range finders at angles 0, 90, 180, and 270 degrees to determine the likelihood that a given particle was in the same pose (location and orientation) of the robot, by considering how likely they would sense the same objects in each of these four directions.

 * ```normalize_particles()```: This function updates the weight of each particle such that the sum of the particle weights equates to one.
-This function ensures that all the weights are scaled relatively to the total weights of the particles.
+This function ensures that all the weights are scaled by the total weights of the particles, so that they are a probability distribution.

 #### Resampling